Konadu-Akwasi-Akuoko/Articles-On-Konadu-Dot-Dev/post/ngrx-redux-is-not-hard-it-is-because-you-dont-understand-the-patterns.md

 And did you notice that we did not talk about selectors, the thing is if you get all there is to know about store, reducers, and actions, it will be easy to wrap your head around selectors (it's not something hard).

 Hey 👋, I believe you enjoyed this book 😂😂😂 and learned something new and valuable.
-Learn about how to test [Router.navigate in Angular here.](https://konadu.devhow-to-test-router-navigate-in-angular)
+To learn all about OOP, [check this series](https://konadu.devarticles/series/introduction-to-oop)[.](https://konadu.devhow-to-test-router-navigate-in-angular)

 You can also follow me on [Twitter (or instead X 😂)](https://twitter.com/akuoko_konadu) as I share more tips and tricks to make you improve as a better software engineer.